icaldasr/ToDoApp/README.md

 - If you check a task, it will be marked as "Completed".
 - Tasks are separated into the "Pending" section, where the tasks that have not been marked with the "check" and "Completed" are located.
 - All existing tasks can be deleted.
+- ToDoApp uses localstorage, so if you don't delete the task eaven if you refresh the page all the tasks going to be there.
 ## APIs

 - OpenWeatherAPI, get the weather by the latitude and longitude.